NeonGeckoCom/skill-camera/README.md

 ## Description

 The skill allows you to capture pictures and videos and saves them to your local device.

+Note: Videos aren't currently saved, but images can be found in ~/Pictures/Neon.

 ## Examples